Sunday, December 5, 2010

 Reading Notes - Week 2

-computer hardware.
+This article gave an overview of computer hardware.
 It delivered information about the motherboard, power supply, removable media devices, video and sound, storage, and input.
 Some of the information was extremely basic.

 Moore's Law